vketteni/UI-Tests-With-Maestro/README.md

 # Maestro UI Tests for KC

 ## Overview
-This repository contains UI test automation scripts for the **KC** application, they don't have a practical purpose anymore using [Maestro](https://maestro.mobile.dev/).
+This repository contains UI test automation scripts for the **KC** application using [Maestro](https://maestro.mobile.dev/).
 They don't have a practical purpose anymore, but may prove useful as a refrence.
 The tests are structured for both Android and iOS platforms, ensuring a seamless experience across devices.

 ## Project Structure
 ```